adv-java-f23/scriptingElements/README.md

 ## Usage

-1. To use the app, star tomcat: ant tcup
+1. To use the app, start tomcat: ant tcup
 1. Deploy the application to tomcat with the `ant` command.
 1. Go to localhost/8080/java112 in your web browser.